 The Jaguar is one of the most difficult jungle predators to spot on a Peruvian Amazon tour.
 The jaguar, also known as Yaguareté, is one of the largest cats on the American continent.
 And it is the third-largest in the world.
 In addition, it is one of the four known species of the genus Panthera, found in America.
 As you can imagine, it is a carnivorous feline that stands out for being a born hunter.
 Its population extends from the extreme south of the United States to northern Argentina.
 Despite this, it is one of the animals that are in danger of extinction.
 Being practically eradicated from the North American territory.

 Jaguars feed on large and small mammals to other reptiles of different sizes.
-But the creation of National Parks in different jungle regions has contributed to the preservation of this feline.
+Their diet consists of tapirs, peccaries, and other species that dominate the region.
+They are animals that feel more comfortable in the water.
+All of them can be seen chasing prey such as the capybara, alligators, and even anacondas.
+They can also enjoy deer, monkeys, sloths, wild boars, and cattle.
+Their preferred hunting hours are dawn and dusk.
+The creation of National Parks in different jungle regions has contributed to the preservation of this feline.
 The jaguar is occasionally seen on some boat trips as it lurks along the coast.
 In addition to being excellent hunters on the ground, they are comfortable in the water.
 It has been seen hunting other jungle predators such as alligators and the surprising anaconda.

 Another perhaps lesser-known jungle predator is the harpy eagle.
 This eagle is also known as the “king of the jungle canopy” and is usually one of the most elusive animals to spot.
 This eagle is the largest raptor in the Amazon Rainforest and one of the largest eagles in the world.
 Despite the fact that there are quite a few specimens of this majestic bird, it is usually very difficult to spot.
 While the Jaguar rules the forest floor, the Anaconda is the king of the swamps, and the Harpy Eagle dominates the jungle canopy.
 Hence his distinguished nickname.

 The diet of this bird consists of mammals such as monkeys, and sloths.
 Although it has also been seen eating macaws, toucans, and small deer!
 These birds are truly intimidating due to their huge claws and large beak.
+The claws of the harpy eagle can grow to about 13 centimeters or 5 inches long.
+With its large claws, it is capable of catching its different prey.
+There have been no known cases of these jungle predators hunting humans, although with their size and strength they would be capable of capturing children.
 But as it needs large areas of the Amazon Rainforest, it is increasingly difficult to spot.
 If you were looking for things to do in Iquitos, spotting this bird may be one of them.

 “WILD ANIMALS ARE LESS WILD AND MORE HUMAN THAN MANY HUMANS OF THIS WORLD.”